-- (b) whether it is a fact that there have been set-backs in relation to land reclamation and rehabilitation of displaced persons in the Dandakaranya Project; and - (c) if so, what steps Government have taken to improve the situation?
+- (b) whether it is a fact that there have been set-backs in relation land reclamation and rehabilitation of displaced persons in the Dandakaranya Project; and - (c) if so, what steps Government have taken to improve the situation?

-THE DEPUTY MINISTER OF RE-HABILITATION (SHRI P. S. NASKAR): (a) Yes.
+THE DEPUTY MINISTER OF RE-HABILITATION (SHRI Ρ. Naskar): (a) Yes.

-- (b) Certain targets were laid down for reclamation of land and the number of displaced families to be moved to Dandakaranya by July, 1959, for work and ultimate resettlement.
-These targets were not achieved. - (c) The various factors impeding the progress of the scheme were considered in detail, by the Dandakaranya Development Authority at its meeting on July 6, followed by a meeting of the Members of the Dandakaranya Development Authority with the Ministry on July 10.
-Certain bottlenecks were removed and steps were taken to formulate plans so that satisfactory progress might be achieved after the monsoon.
+- (b) Certain targets were laid down reclamation of land and the number of displaced families to be moved to Dandakaranya by July, 1959, for work and ultimate resettlement.
+These targets were achieved. - (c) The various factors impeding the progress of the scheme were considered in detail by the Dandakaranya Development Authority its meeting on July 6, followed by a meeting of the Members Dandakaranya Development Authority with the Ministry on July 10.
+Certain bottlenecks were removed and steps were taken to formulate plans so that satisfactory progress might achieved after the monsoon.

-SHRI BHUPESH GUPTA; May I know whether it is a fact that on January 23, Mr. Khanna, the Rehabilitation Minister, announced that 2,25,000 acres of land had been reclaimed in that area and that on the 31st March 1959, a Special Correspondent of "The Statesman" visiting that area reported that only 14,000 acres had been reclaimed?
+SHRI BHUPESH GUPTA: May I know whether it is a fact that on January 23, Mr. Khanna, the Rehabi-Minister, announced that litation 2,25,000 acres of land had been reclaimed in that area and that 31st March 1959, a Special Correspondent of "The Statesman" visiting that area reported that only 14,000 acres had been reclaimed?

 SHRI P. S. NASKAR: As far as I remember, Mr. Khanna did not say that land had already been reclaimed.
 Mr. Khanna, as far as I remember, mentioned that figure of acreage as the target figure to be achieved.
-As far as the latter part of the question is concerned, about the report in "The Statesman", I have not read it but I do not think it is true.
+As is concerned, about the report in "The Statesman", I have not read it but I do not think it is true.

-SHRI BHUPESH GUPTA: May I know whether it is a fact that the Government announced, and the Prime Minister very much backed it up, that within January or February, about thirty thousand refugees would be sent to that area, that thereafter the camps in West Bengal would be -closed down and that anybody not desiring to go would be denied their doles?
+Shri Bhupesh Gupta: May I know whether it is a fact that the Government announced, and the Prime Minister very much backed it up, that within January or February, about thirty thousand refugees would be sent to that area, that thereafter the camps in West Bengal would be closed down and that anybody not desiring to go would be denied their doles?

-SHRI P. S. NASKAR: Sir, it was announced that the 31st July 1959, would be the target date to remove all the camp inmate of West Bengal to Dandakaranya and other places outside West Bengal.
+Shri P. S. NASKAR: Sir, it was announced that the 31st July 1959, would be the target date to remove all the camp inmates of West Bengal to Dandakaranya and other places outside West Bengal.
 That was the target but that target could not be achieved in time.

 SHRI BHUPESH GUPTA: May I know the number of refugees who have been sent out by now?
-Is it also a fact that even those who had expressed their desire to go there voluntarily had not been taken because the arrangements, as all the papers have reported, are far too inadequate and that the Government is having a little re-thinking over this matter?
+Is it also even those who had fact that desire to go there expressed their voluntarily had not been taken because the arrangements, as all have reported, are far too inadequate and that the Government is having a little re-thinking over this matter?

-SHRI P. S. NASKAR: So far, about three hundred families have been taken there.
+Shri P. S. NASKAR: So far, about three hundred families have been taken there.
 I had been on the spot last week and I have seen that the people there are very happy and are in the process of settlement.